Annual Population Estimates

 Small area estimates

-We also calculate estimates for small areas like census tracts and Transportation Analysis Zones (TAZs), which provide more geographically precise and timely estimates than is available from the U.S. Census Bureau's American Community Survey.
-These estimates use the same data sources as city and township estimates.
-2018 Small Area Estimates are available at Minnesota Geospatial Commons.
+We also calculate estimates for small areas like census tracts, block groups, and Transportation Analysis Zones (TAZs), which provide more geographically precise and timely estimates than is available from the U.S. Census Bureau's American Community Survey.
+These estimates use many of the same data sources as city and township estimates; the methodology is available here.
+2019 Small Area Estimates are available at Minnesota Geospatial Commons.